bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 61°
-- overcast clouds
+- scattered clouds
-- 94% humidity
+- 93% humidity
-- 10 mph wind
+- 6 mph wind

 No precipitation in the past 24 hours